Who Can Enter the Awards

 The Awards are not open to civil society organizations, public-sector bodies, or state-owned companies (by “state-owned” we mean company where 50% or more shares are owned directly by State or State established entity or/and where the control over company is otherwise exercised by state, or state-owned entities - for instance through Chief Executive Officer appointed, or through legal stipulations or corporate articles ensuring continued state control over an enterprise or its board of directors in which it holds a minority stake).

-The Awards are not open to the companies, representing industries with potential or actual negative impact on the environment and society, such as: gambling (including online gambling, casinos and other types of gambling); tobacco industry; weapons (production and/or trade).
+The Awards are not open to companies representing industries with potential or actual negative impacts on the environment and society, such as: gambling (including online gambling, casinos, and other types of gambling); the tobacco industry; weapons (production and/or trade); as well as companies engaged in activities prohibited by Georgian legislation or international conventions.

 Large, medium and small companies can enter and will have equal chances to win, as entries will be assessed against the scoring guide and not against each other.
 The scale of the activities and results will be assessed in relation to the size of the company.